Can0f8eans/Crawler/README.md

 This is just a pet project involving python and classes.
 My goal was to create a randomly generated dungeon with a theoretical infinite amount of floors.
-You're goal is to get as far as you can.
+Your goal is to get as far as you can.

 # Pre 1.0 Release
 This is a pre-alpha release, as such it is chock full of bugs.
 If you wish, you can post a concise bug report